goldenmai/Simple-Personal-Assitant/README.md

 # Simple-Personal-Assitant
-I want to try some new technologic to solve some everday problem.
+I want to try some new technology to solve some everday problem.
 The first thing is to manage contracts and events.
 Record the data, raise reminder when the time comes.
 So the basic boundary is to:
 - manage: contracts and events
 - manage trough: manual input, voice or text scanner